CharlieMc0/universal-token-launcher/frontend/README.md

 - Address is included in API requests via the `X-Wallet-Address` header
 - Address is also appended as a query parameter for added reliability

+## Transaction Handling

+The application includes robust transaction handling for token deployment:

+### Transaction Features

+- **Progressive Status Updates:** Shows step-by-step progress during token creation and deployment
+- **Transaction Retry:** Provides a retry button when transactions fail, with up to 3 retry attempts
+- **Clear Error Messages:** Displays detailed error information with specific messages for common issues
+- **Immediate Token ID Display:** Shows token ID as soon as it's created, even if transaction fails
+- **Wallet Connection Verification:** Ensures wallet is connected before attempting transactions
+- **Chain ID Specification:** Explicitly sets chain ID to ensure transactions happen on the correct network
+- **Transaction Hash Display:** Shows the transaction hash with link to ZetaChain block explorer
+- **Wallet Readiness Check:** Verifies wallet client is fully initialized before attempting transactions
+- **Transaction Confirmation:** Waits for blockchain confirmation before notifying the backend

+### Transaction Workflow

+1. **Pre-Transaction Validation:**
+   - Ensures wallet is properly connected
+   - Verifies user is on ZetaChain network
+   - Confirms wallet client is fully ready

+2. **Transaction Preparation:**
+   - Clearly communicates waiting for wallet signature
+   - Prepares transaction parameters with explicit chain ID
+   - Handles common error scenarios with specific error messages

+3. **Transaction Confirmation:**
+   - Displays transaction hash immediately after submission
+   - Shows block explorer link for transaction tracking
+   - Polls for transaction confirmation on the blockchain
+   - Only notifies backend API after transaction is confirmed

+4. **Error Recovery:**
+   - Provides retry functionality with attempt tracking
+   - Shows clear error messages based on error type
+   - Preserves token ID even if transaction fails

+### Common Transaction Issues & Solutions

+- **No Transaction Hash:** This usually occurs when the wallet is not properly connected or the transaction is rejected by the wallet.
+The application now checks wallet readiness, provides better error context, and offers a retry button.
+- **Insufficient Balance:** The app checks balance before attempting transactions and provides a clear error message if the balance is insufficient.
+- **Network Mismatch:** Transactions are now explicitly sent to the ZetaChain network to prevent network mismatch issues.
+- **Transaction Timing:** Shows clear status updates during transaction confirmation to prevent user confusion during the waiting period.

 ## React Components

 ### Component Props